What is Personal Responsibility? 8 Key Ingredients

 More simply put, your life is full of choices, and what you do with them governs your whole reality.
 Being able to see that your decisions have a direct impact on your life’s events is what being able to accept personal responsibility is all about.
 It doesn’t matter where you fall on the spectrum of the simplicity of your life, you are able to see that you create both the good and the bad circumstances.

-Let’s look at what it takes to accept responsibility for yourself.
+Let’s look at what it takes to stop making excuses and accept responsibility for yourself.

 8 Qualities of Someone Who Has a Sense of Personal Responsibility

 You can’t have personal responsibility if you're not aware of the things that you’re responsible for.
 Ask for clarity from your boss or a relevant person so you are well-aware of the things you should be doing and how you should be doing them.
 This applies to friends and co-workers as well.
 If expectations are unclear, it is critical to communicate so you won’t make a mistake due to assumptions.
 The truth is, vagueness leads to a lack of action.

 Communication also involves seeking feedback.
 If something hasn’t gone according to plan, asking for feedback can give you the opportunity to learn from your mistakes and ensure you don’t repeat them.